viega/hatrack/docs/capqs.md

 The four flags we use are straightforward, and should be familiar from our other algorithms:

-1. A TOOSLOW flag, that indicates the epoch recordered in the cell is invalid, and that no item is present.
-The epoch slot was given out to an enqueuer, who did not manage to complete the enqueue before a dequeuer came along.
-The enqueuer will have retried its operation.
-2. A USED flag, indicating that there is an item enqueued, and that the current epoch is valid.
-If this flag is NOT set, then the item associated with the epoch field has either been dequeued successfully, or was never enqueued (e.g., due to the enqueuer being too slow).
+1. An ENQUEUED flag, indicating the item is currently enqueued.
+2. A DEQUEUED flag, indicating the item was enqueued, but has since been dequeued.
 3. A MOVING flag, indicating that the underlying backing store is being migrated.
 4. A MOVED flag, indicating that the cell in question has been migrated successfully.

+Note that, if an epoch is written into a cell, but neither ENQUEUED nor DEQUEUED is set, then it represents an INVALID cell.
+Top operations will attempt to invalidate cells if they know some enqueuer has been given an epoch, but when they read, they see no evidence of the enqueuer successfully completing their enqueue operation.
+If the invalidation is successful, the enqueuer will have to restart its operation.

 As with our other algorithms, the MOVED flag is primarily an optimization to avoid unnecessary work when migrating the backing store.
-The considerations with migrating the backing store are essentially the same as with our core queue abstraction.
+The considerations with migrating the backing store are mostly the same as with our core queue abstraction; see source code comments for more detail.
 It is worth noting that the migration needs to preserve epoch values across the backing store, due to the fact that they're returned to the user (other algorithms can often re-start epochs on a per-backing store basis).

 Note that we do start the value of the epoch field at 1<<32, and increase the epoch by 1<<32 with each migration.
-This ensures that epochs are not reused, that epochs are always directly mapped to the underlying cell's index, and that 0 is not a valid epoch.
+This ensures that epochs are not reused.

 ## The `top()` operation